Azure/Service-Fabric-Troubleshooting-Guides/Security/Use Azure Resource Explorer to add the Secondary Certificate.md

 ![Click PUT](../media/resourcemgr7.png)

-#### 17. **Wait** for the scaleset Updating the primary and secondary certificate swap to complete.
+#### 17. **Wait** for the scale set Updating the primary and secondary certificate swap to complete.
 At the top of page, click GET to check status.
 Verify "provisioningState" shows "Succeeded".
-If "provisioningState" equals "Updating", continue to periodically click GET at top of page to requery scaleset.
+If "provisioningState" equals "Updating", continue to periodically click GET at top of page to requery scale set.

 ![resources.azure.com vmss provisioningstate succeeded](../media/resourcemgr11.png)